+The Community Engagement Strategy outlines how Council engages with the Narrandera Shire community and other stakeholders to develop the Community Strategic Plan, as well as other plans, policies, programs and key activities undertaken from time-to-time.
 The Delivery Program is prepared by the incoming governing body and identifies the principal activities and functions to be undertaken by Council to perform all its functions - including the strategies established by the Community Strategic Plan - using the resources identified in the Resourcing Strategy.
 All plans, projects, activities, and funding allocations made by Council over its four-year term must be directly linked to the Delivery Program.